VeriBlock/alt-integration-cpp/docs/integration_9_rewards.md

 ```

 @note Rewarding algorithm should fall back to the original ALT rewarding if Pop security is not activated.
-@note It is advised to apply native halving rules to Pop rewards.
+@note It is recommended to apply native halving rules to Pop rewards.

 # 3. Modify GetBlockSubsidy() to accept CChainParams instead of consensus params.

-We have to check for the Pop activation height when calculating Pop rewards.
+We have to check the Pop activation height when calculating Pop rewards.
 Therefore some methods should be modified to accept chain parameters instead of consensus parameters.

 [https://github.com/VeriBlock/vbk-ri-btc/blob/master/src/validation.h](https://github.com/VeriBlock/vbk-ri-btc/blob/master/src/validation.h)
 ```cpp